6th Armored Division (People's Republic of China)

-On September 1, 1971, 23rd Tank Regiment was detached and renamed as Tank Regiment, 81st Army Division.
+On 1 September 1971, the 23rd Tank Regiment was detached and redesignated as the tank regiment of the 81st Army Division.

-In March 1983 Armored Infantry Regiment and Artillery Regiment were activated.
-From 1983 to 1984 the division maintained an army tank division, catalogue B.
+In March 1983, an armored infantry regiment and an artillery regiment were activated.
+From 1983 to 1984, the division was classified as an army tank division, catalogue B.

-On March 25, 1983, the division was attached to 38th Army.
+On 25 March 1983, the division was assigned to the 38th Army.

-In early 1984 the division was regrouped as one of the two combined arms army tank divisions(the other one was 3rd Tank Division): the Armored Infantry Regiment was renamed as Mechanized Infantry Regiment, and added a tank battalion and an additional armored infantry battalion.
-Antiaircraft Artillery Regiment activated.
+In early 1984, the division was reorganized as one of two combined arms army tank divisions (the other being the 3rd Tank Division): the armored infantry regiment was redesignated the mechanized infantry regiment and received a tank battalion and an additional armored infantry battalion.
+An antiaircraft artillery regiment was also activated.

-By then the division was composed of:
+By 1984, the division was composed of:

-6th Tank Division, Organization 1984–98, as a Combined Arms Army Tank Division.
+6th Tank Division, organization 1984–98, as a combined arms army tank division.